Installation

 Install for Symfony

-If you're using Symfony Flex, bundle will auto-configure.
-If that did not happen, register bundle in config/bundles.php
+If you're using Symfony Flex (recommended), the bundle will auto-configure.
+If auto-configuration didn't work, manually register the bundle in config/bundles.php:

 Ecotone\SymfonyBundle\EcotoneSymfonyBundle::class => ['all' => true]